Old Postage Stamps & Currencies Trading License in Dubai

 Proximity to Al Maktoum International Airport: Direct access

-Typical Licence Setup Timeline: 3 to 7 working days
+Typical License Setup Timeline: 3 to 7 working days

-Who Is This Licence Suited For?
+Who Is This License Suited For?

 Setup Costs and Steps

 Setting up an Old Postage Stamps & Currencies Trading business at Dubai South Business Hub Free Zone involves several clear steps.
-The process typically begins with selecting the appropriate business activity and licence type, followed by submitting the required documentation.
+The process typically begins with selecting the appropriate business activity and license type, followed by submitting the required documentation.
 Standard documents include a completed application form, passport copies of shareholders and directors, a business plan, and specimen signatures.

-Once documentation is approved, the licence is issued, and the business can proceed to open a corporate bank account and commence operations.
+Once documentation is approved, the license is issued, and the business can proceed to open a corporate bank account and commence operations.
 The entire process can be completed within three to seven working days in many cases.

 Costs vary depending on the package selected, the number of shareholders, visa requirements, and whether office or warehouse space is needed.
 Free zone packages at Dubai South are generally competitive, with options for flexi-desk arrangements through to dedicated office units.
 It is advisable to consult directly with the free zone authority or a registered business setup consultant for the most current fee schedules.